tamagui/tamagui/next.md

 1.0 potentially:

+- kitchen-sink in Snack demo link
+- get an demo for studio ready
 - `tamagui` cli basic version

 ---

 1.1

+- #beatgig - popover not closing
+- fix alt themes to be more subtle and go less strong to more strong
 - revisit animations, timing animations, loops, document better
 - Select id="" + Label focus
 - web forms events bubble